JonasTheinl/Corona/README.md

 # Corona
-Python Script to get an overview about the current Corona situation in you "Landkreis" in germany based on RKI data
+Python Script to get an overview about the current Corona situation in your "Landkreis" in germany based on RKI data